Eight days after Ida, over 489,000 are without power across Louisiana

 BATON ROUGE - Eight days after Hurricane Ida pummeled south Louisiana, nearly 489,000 remain without power across the Gulf Coast state.

-Over a week after the storm, Demco and Entergy's outage maps reveal that roughly 3,277 of those who find themselves in the dark are in Baton Rouge.
+Just over a week after the storm, Demco and Entergy's outage maps reveal that roughly 3,277 of those who find themselves in the dark are in Baton Rouge.
 Meanwhile, 30,414 of the outages are in Livingston Parish and 15,671 in Ascension Parish.

 The majority of outages in the state, can be found in Jefferson Parish, where over 148,000 Entergy customers are struggling to get by without lights or air conditioning.
 Area residents have been uniting to do the best they can in supporting one another by supplying neighbors with food and other necessities.